Rye Barcott

-Rye Barcott is a social entrepreneur, investor, and the author of the memoir It Happened on the Way to War.
-He co-founded Carolina for Kibera, Double Time Capital, and With Honor.
+Rye Barcott is a social entrepreneur, investor, author and former U.S. Marine Corps.
+He is known for his work in youth development and public health.

+He co-founded CFK Africa (formerly Carolina for Kibera), With Honor, and Double Time Capital.

 Biography

 Early life and education

-Barcott's mother, Donna Schwartz-Barcott, is a nurse and anthropologist who teaches at the University of Rhode Island.
-His father, T.P.
-Schwartz-Barcott, attended Miami University on a Reserve Officers' Training Corps scholarship and went on to serve in the Marines' 3rd Reconnaissance Battalion during the Vietnam War.
-His father left the Marines as a captain after receiving a Bronze Star Medal with a valor device and a Purple Heart.
-His parents met as graduate students at the University of North Carolina at Chapel Hill.
+He was born to Donna Schwartz-Barcott, a nursing professor at the University of Rhode Island, and Timothy Schwartz-Barcott, a director of Social Research Services His father was a former Marine Corps captain who served in the Vietnam War.
+His parents met while attending graduate school at UNC Chapel Hill.

 Barcott attended East Greenwich High School.
-He graduated in 2001 Phi Beta Kappa from the University of North Carolina at Chapel Hill.
-He attended UNC on a four-year U.S. Marine Corps NROTC Scholarship.
+He graduated in 2001 Phi Beta Kappa from UNC.
+He attended UNC on a four-year Marine Corps NROTC scholarship.
 Barcott graduated in 2009 with an MPA and MBA from Harvard University, where he was a Center for Public Leadership Social Entrepreneurship Fellow and George Leadership Fellow.
-Harvard University President Drew Faust appointed him to a two-year term on the Harvard Endowment's Advisory Committee on Shareholder Responsibility, and he served as a founding member of the movement to create an MBA Oath.
-He was elected as a member of the Harvard University Alumni Association Board of Directors in 2016.
+Harvard University President Drew Faust appointed him to a two-year term on Harvard Endowment's Advisory Committee on Shareholder Responsibility, and he served as a founding member of the movement to create an MBA Oath.
+He was elected as a member of Harvard's Alumni Association Board of Directors in 2016.

 Career

 Military service

-Barcott served five years on active duty in the Marine Corps, where he attained the rank of captain and deployed to Bosnia, the Horn of Africa, and Iraq.
-In 2006, he provided written testimony to the Iraq Study Group and authored an article about the Iraqi Military Intelligence Academy in Proceedings, the professional journal of the U.S. Navy.
+He served five years on active duty in the Marine Corps, where he attained the rank of captain and deployed to Bosnia, the Horn of Africa, and Iraq.
+In 2006, he provided written testimony to the Iraq Study Group and authored an article about the Iraqi Military Intelligence Academy in Proceedings, the professional journal of the US Navy.
 ABC World News with Charles Gibson covered his work in Kibera and his military service in Iraq and named him a Person of the Week and a 2006 Person of the Year.
-The ABC World News story quoted him encouraging young Americans to expose themselves "to how the majority of the world lives … and I think it'll make you a lot more appreciative of what you've got … make you a better American and a better global citizen."